volodymyrhudyma/blog/content/blog/2020-05-25-how-to-clone-an-object-in-javascript.md

 title: How to clone an object in JavaScript?
 tag:
   - JavaScript
+metaDescription: There are many different ways to copy an object in JavaScript.
+  Learn how to create a shallow and deep copy of an object.
 teaser: Due to the fact that objects are reference values in JavaScript, copying them is not as easy as just assigning to another variable.
 There are a lot of different ways to copy an object.
 Choosing the right method depends on what